 Bullis requires no community service hours for graduation; rather, our students participate in community service because they genuinely enjoy it.

-In addition to the activities listed below, students regularly coordinate fundraising efforts to support causes and address needs outside of our community.
-Fundraisers have generated thousands of dollars in donations to help the victims of earthquakes in Nepal and Haiti, hurricane Katrina, the Japanese earthquake and Tsunami, breast cancer awareness, and the children of the victims of 9-11.
+In addition to the activities listed below, students regularly coordinate drives and fundraising efforts to support causes and address needs outside of our community.
+Drives, such as the Nyaka Project, have provided school supplies for orphans in Uganda.
+Fundraisers have generated thousands of dollars to help the victims of Hurricanes Harvey, Irma, and Maria, and other natural disasters.

 Many activities are student-coordinated; others are coordinated by the Community Service Committee of the Parents Association.
 No matter who is in charge of the activity, each one involves members from throughout the Bullis community—students, parents, faculty and staff—working together for each of these very special causes.